mril-dsilva/Where-does-this-come-from-game/README.md

 ## Goals

-**Cultural and geographic education.** Most people can name a country on a map; fewer know that blue jeans came from the US, that chess originated in India, or that instant noodles are Japanese.
-OriginGuessr turns that gap into a game.
+**Cultural and geographic education.** Most people can name a country on a map; but fewer know that Coffee originated from Ethiopia, the Ball point pen was invented in Argentina, and that South Korea gave us the MP3 Player.
+OriginGuessr turns that gap into a fun educational game.
 Each round is a small moment of discovery about where the things around us actually come from.

 **Personal development practice.** This project was built to practice building real, polished products; not just tutorials.
 Along the way it touches skills that matter for any developer growing their craft: